bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <a href="https://medium.freecodecamp.org/how-to-understand-the-keyword-this-and-context-in-javascript-cd624c6b74b8" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/how-to-understand-the-keyword-this-and-context-in-javascript-cd624c6b74b8"><strong>How to understand the keyword this and context in JavaScript</strong><br />
 <em>As mentioned in one of my earlier articles, mastering JavaScript fully can be a lengthy journey.
 You may have come…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/how-to-understand-the-keyword-this-and-context-in-javascript-cd624c6b74b8" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://dev.to/_hridaysharma/what-the-heck-is-this-in-javascript-37n1" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/_hridaysharma/what-the-heck-is-this-in-javascript-37n1"><strong>What is “this” in Javascript ?</strong><br />
+<a href="https://dev.to/_hridaysharma/what-the-heck-is-this-in-javascript-37n1" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/_hridaysharma/what-the-heck-is-this-in-javascript-37n1"><strong>What is "this" in Javascript ?</strong><br />
 <em>While learning JavaScript there are many roadblocks like closures, asynchronous programming, this keywords, etc. These…</em>dev.to</a><a href="https://dev.to/_hridaysharma/what-the-heck-is-this-in-javascript-37n1" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/steelvoltage/this-and-bind-in-javascript-2pam" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/steelvoltage/this-and-bind-in-javascript-2pam"><strong>This and Bind In Javascript</strong><br />
-<em>If you’re learning Javascript, you’ll no doubt run into the this keyword early on.
+<em>If you're learning Javascript, you'll no doubt run into the this keyword early on.
 At first, it appears quite simple…</em>dev.to</a><a href="https://dev.to/steelvoltage/this-and-bind-in-javascript-2pam" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://dev.to/canderson93/3-techniques-for-maintaining-your-sanity-using-this-in-javascript-3idf" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/canderson93/3-techniques-for-maintaining-your-sanity-using-this-in-javascript-3idf"><strong>3 Techniques for Maintaining Your Sanity Using “This” in JavaScript</strong><br />
+<a href="https://dev.to/canderson93/3-techniques-for-maintaining-your-sanity-using-this-in-javascript-3idf" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/canderson93/3-techniques-for-maintaining-your-sanity-using-this-in-javascript-3idf"><strong>3 Techniques for Maintaining Your Sanity Using "This" in JavaScript</strong><br />
-<em>Of JavaScript’s many confusing aspects, the keyword this can be one of the most complicated – Here’s a joke about the…</em>dev.to</a><a href="https://dev.to/canderson93/3-techniques-for-maintaining-your-sanity-using-this-in-javascript-3idf" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Of JavaScript's many confusing aspects, the keyword this can be one of the most complicated -- Here's a joke about the…</em>dev.to</a><a href="https://dev.to/canderson93/3-techniques-for-maintaining-your-sanity-using-this-in-javascript-3idf" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://dev.to/aakashsr/mastering-the-javascript-this-keyword-4pfa" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/aakashsr/mastering-the-javascript-this-keyword-4pfa"><strong>Mastering the JavaScript “this” Keyword</strong><br />
+<a href="https://dev.to/aakashsr/mastering-the-javascript-this-keyword-4pfa" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/aakashsr/mastering-the-javascript-this-keyword-4pfa"><strong>Mastering the JavaScript "this" Keyword</strong><br />
 <em>The this keyword is a very important concept in JavaScript, and also a particularly confusing one to both new…</em>dev.to</a><a href="https://dev.to/aakashsr/mastering-the-javascript-this-keyword-4pfa" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/sargalias/this-binding-in-javascript-4-new-binding-2p1n" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/sargalias/this-binding-in-javascript-4-new-binding-2p1n"><strong>This binding in JavaScript - 4.
 New binding</strong><br />
 <em>This post ( This binding in JavaScript - 4.
 New binding) was originally published on Sargalias.
 In this series we talk…</em>dev.to</a><a href="https://dev.to/sargalias/this-binding-in-javascript-4-new-binding-2p1n" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://dev.to/thatgalnatalie/a-quick-intro-to-this-in-javascript-2mhp" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/thatgalnatalie/a-quick-intro-to-this-in-javascript-2mhp"><strong>A quick intro to ‘this’ in JavaScript</strong><br />
+<a href="https://dev.to/thatgalnatalie/a-quick-intro-to-this-in-javascript-2mhp" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/thatgalnatalie/a-quick-intro-to-this-in-javascript-2mhp"><strong>A quick intro to 'this' in JavaScript</strong><br />
-<em>Probably one of the most confusing aspects of JavaScript is finding out what ‘this’ means.
+<em>Probably one of the most confusing aspects of JavaScript is finding out what 'this' means.
 In this post, I will try to…</em>dev.to</a><a href="https://dev.to/thatgalnatalie/a-quick-intro-to-this-in-javascript-2mhp" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://dev.to/cat__logic/explaining-javascript-this-to-my-cat-1kig" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/cat__logic/explaining-javascript-this-to-my-cat-1kig"><strong>Explaining JavaScript ‘this’ to my cat</strong><br />
+<a href="https://dev.to/cat__logic/explaining-javascript-this-to-my-cat-1kig" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/cat__logic/explaining-javascript-this-to-my-cat-1kig"><strong>Explaining JavaScript 'this' to my cat</strong><br />
 <em>My cat is not very good at JavaScript (also at many other things), so today I will try to explain this keyword to him…</em>dev.to</a><a href="https://dev.to/cat__logic/explaining-javascript-this-to-my-cat-1kig" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://dev.to/developerkaren/a-conversation-with-the-this-keyword-in-javascript-3j6g" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/developerkaren/a-conversation-with-the-this-keyword-in-javascript-3j6g"><strong>A conversation with the ‘this’ keyword in Javascript</strong><br />
+<a href="https://dev.to/developerkaren/a-conversation-with-the-this-keyword-in-javascript-3j6g" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/developerkaren/a-conversation-with-the-this-keyword-in-javascript-3j6g"><strong>A conversation with the 'this' keyword in Javascript</strong><br />
-<em>‘This’ is one of the most confusing concepts in Javascript.
-Here’s the sad news.
+<em>'This' is one of the most confusing concepts in Javascript.
+Here's the sad news.
 It is just as important to understand…</em>dev.to</a><a href="https://dev.to/developerkaren/a-conversation-with-the-this-keyword-in-javascript-3j6g" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://jscurious.com/what-are-call-apply-and-bind-in-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://jscurious.com/what-are-call-apply-and-bind-in-javascript/"><strong>What are call(), apply() and bind() in JavaScript - JS Curious</strong><br />
 <em>In JavaScript this refers to the owner object.
 If you want to attach some extra properties to a function, then you can…</em>jscurious.com</a><a href="https://jscurious.com/what-are-call-apply-and-bind-in-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>